mLucas55/codevec/README.md

 ## How It Works

-**Indexing & Embedding** — Codevec walks your codebase and uses AST parsing to discover Python functions, then uses a lightweight local transformer to generate embeddings that get stored in ChromaDB
+**Indexing & Embedding** — Codevec walks your codebase and uses AST parsing to discover Python functions, then uses a lightweight local transformer to generate embeddings

 **ChromaDB Storage** — Embeddings are stored in a ChromaDB collection located at `.codevec/` in your project root